NivenT/RusticTales/README.md

   - [ ] Somehow reduce the amount of logic duplication in this codebase
   - [ ] Remove old code that's no longer needed
     - [ ] Get rid of ansi.rs?
+  - [ ] Rewrite it Rust?
+I feel like this is suppose to fix anything